-&lt;sup>66 (ev: Student Success Coaches, other
+66 (ev: Student Success Coaches, other

-&lt;sup>67 (ev: Technical Data specialist, others??)
+67 (ev: Technical Data specialist, others??)

-employees over the past two years, supported by a combination of categorical, CTE grant, SSSP, SEP, Basic Skills, and general funds.
+employees over the past two years, supported by a combination of categorical, grant funds, and general funds.

-The District works with the Personnel Commission to establish job classifications to respond to College needs, and solicits the broadest possible pool of qualified candidates.
+The District works with the personnel commission to establish job classifications to respond to College needs, and solicits the broadest possible pool of qualified candidates.
 A rigorous hiring process, including testing and interviews, ensure that candidates placed on the eligibility lists have the required skills to ensure the integrity of programs and services.

 Analyses of the Moorpark College Student Success Scorecards demonstrate that student achievement in all areas is still strong, despite the struggles to hire additional staff.
 In the five years from 2010-2015, the total number of degrees and certificates has increased from 1151 to 1630.
-Moorpark College faculty and staff are providing high quality educational programs and services that support the College in achieving its mission.
+Moorpark College faculty and staff are providing high quality educational programs and services that support the College in achieving its mission.68

-The District and Colleges will continue to analyze the barriers to timely hiring, and work with the Human Resources department to review and streamline current hiring processes.
+The District and Colleges will continue to analyze the barriers to timely hiring, and work with the human resources department to review and streamline current hiring processes.